France Gambling Regulation

 Landbased Gambling Regulators in France

-The landbased gambling sector in France is overseen by two state-owned regulatory entities.
-Each one is tasked with the oversight of specific gambling activities like sports betting, lotteries, horse race wagering, and landbased casino games of chance.
+The land-based gambling sector in France is overseen by two state-owned regulatory entities.
+Each is responsible for specific gambling activities such as sports betting, lotteries, horse-race wagering, and land-based casino games of chance.

 Française des Jeux